propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.50 - 2023-05-22 =
+* Added more styling options to Elementor Search Form widget
+* Added new icon colour setting to Elementor widgets where applicable to give icon a different colour to the text
+* Added align options to multiple Elementor widgets
+* Corrected missing Elementor icons throughout all widgets
+* Ensure carousel is initialised in Elementor editor when using a property shortcode with carousel attribute applied
+* Corrected issue with Elementor Image widget not pulling in photo when images are set to be stored as URLs
+* Declared compatibility for WordPress 6.2.2

 = 1.5.49 - 2023-05-16 =
 * Added improved support for building search results pages using Elementor and the Elementor Pro Loop Builder.
 Use query ID 'onmarketpropertyquery'